Common concerns for breastfeeding

 - Breast edema.

-- Take a warm shower or place a warm, wet cloth on breasts.
+- To relieve uncomfortable breastfeeding pressure, take a warm shower or place a warm, wet cloth on your breasts.

 - If your baby doesn’t breastfeed long enough to soften them, use a breast pump until both breasts feel comfortable.